-The mining titles of the Rose South property were acquired via map designation subsequent to yearend.
+The 280 mining titles of the Rose South property were acquired via map designation during the period.
+No exploration work was carried out on the property during the period.

 Management will evaluate the potential of the property and may subsequently search to find a partner to continue exploration activities or to find a potential buyer.